DazeEnd/StackMobIAPReceiptVerification/README.md

 Invocation
 ----------
 Since this method verifies the authenticity of in-app purchase receipts from the iOS App Store, it seems reasonable to assume that it will be mostly invoked from iOS.
-To make that easier, you will probably want to use the StackMob iOS SDK (available from http://developer.stackmob.com).
-To invoke this verify_receipt method using the version 0.5.x series of StackMob iOS SDKs, use code like this in your project's `SKPaymentTransactionObserver`:
+To make invocation from iOS easier, you will probably want to use the StackMob iOS SDK (available from http://developer.stackmob.com).
+To invoke the `verify_receipt` method using the version 0.5.x series of StackMob iOS SDKs, use code like this in your project's `SKPaymentTransactionObserver`:

 ```objective-c
 - (void) completeTransaction: (SKPaymentTransaction *)transaction {